Nazulka/Visit-Kyrgyzstan/README.md

     * "Submit" button changes color on hover as intended.
     * JavaScript `reset()` function is working correctly as the form resets after users fill in all input fields with valid data and click on "Submit" button.
     * Tests revealed that the page was scrolling up to the top each time the form had been submitted.
-To prevent this from happening, `return false;` has been added to the event handler.
+To prevent this from happening, `return false;` had been added to the event handler.
     * When the form has been submitted, users see a customised SweetAlert2 message to confirm their action has been successful / failed.
 This has been tested and is working as expected.
     * The Contact Form has been correctly linked to EmailJS and sends an email every time users submit the form.

 * **Footer**
     * Footer is responsive and always stays on the bottom of the page.
 This have been tested by reducing / increasing the screen width and is working as intended.
-    * Change of colour and transition effects on hovering over Social icons have been tested and working as intended.
+    * Change of colour and transition effects on hovering over Social Icons have been tested and working as intended.
     * Click on each Social icon revealed that links are functioning as intended and open in new tabs.

 ### Usability Testing